Study 2 began in the spring of 2010 as part of the process of developing and

 to make the bars ‘add up’ in the parallel staves, so the bars originally

-had lengths of 1, 2 or 4 quavers, and the chords used invisible tuplets per bar
+had lengths of 1, 2 or 4 (simple) quavers, and the chords used invisible tuplets per bar

-Each chord in the top staff was a (tuplet) quaver having a separately defined millisecond
+as necessary.
+Each chord in the top staff was some kind of (tuplet) quaver in

-The durations of the chords in the top staff are neither related to each other by
+Summary: the durations of the event symbols (chords) in Study 2 are neither related to each other by a common, humanly perceptible tempo,

 When a performance of a score is started, the Assistant Performer first creates